tenzir/tenzir/web/docs/connectors/kafka.md

 ## Description

-The `kafka` loaders reads bytes from a Kafka topic.
+The `kafka` loader reads bytes from a Kafka topic.
 The `kafka` saver writes bytes to a Kafka topic.

 The implementation uses the official [librdkafka][librdkafka] from Confluent and